RojeshDhakal/AustraliaRoadAccidentAnalysis/README.md

 ## References

-- All references and sources used in the three report that is in my repo.
+- All references and sources used in this project are in my three report that is in my repo.